Xiaofei-it/Shelly/doc/USAGE.md

 Each domino should be specified a unique label, which is an object, i.e. an Integer, a String or something else.

-Again, note that the above code will not perform any actions!
-What the code does is simply commit and store the Domino for later use.
+Note that the above code will not perform any actions!
+What the code does is simply committing and storing the Domino for later use.
 To make the Domino perform actions, you should invoke the Domino.
 Only after the Domino is invoked will it perform actions.

 ## Domino invocation